Important Admission Information

 Soft tissue surgery

 The body’s soft tissues are those parts not associated with the nervous (e.g. brain) and musculoskeletal (bone) systems.
-In our vet practice in Suburb soft tissue surgery is a broad discipline encompassing many of the surgeries you will be familiar with.
+In our vet practice, soft tissue surgery is a broad discipline encompassing many of the surgeries you will be familiar with.

 Preparing for surgery